marco-vrinssen/ClassicPlusBrutalist/README.md

 - Range check coloring lets you know when you are in range to use a particular action by recoloring the action button.

 #### Unitframes
-- Now have a simpler design.
+- Now have a more minimalistic design.
 - Have a fixed position (To be changed).
 - Are aligned with the action buttons for a neat look and feel.
 - Adds a health text to units.
+- Displays threat percentage above the target frame.

 #### Nameplates
 - Textures have been changed.